This site requires a more recent version of Adobe Flash Player to function properly.

 As a global player, BP's operations and activities are held or operated through a variety of structures including subsidiaries, jointly controlled entities, or associates established which are subject to the legal systems of many different jurisdictions.
 The company's operations cover two main business segments: Exploration & Production (or Upstream) and Refining & Marketing (Downstream).
 BP also has some presence in the alternative energy space through its activities in biofuels, wind, solar, hydrogen power, and carbon capture and storage (CCS).

 Large base of proved reserves

 Proved reserves is an extremely critical metric for an oil and gas exploration and production company.
 It represents the total quantity of technically and economically recoverable oil and gas reserves owned by the company at a given point in time.
 It directly impacts the company's production growth outlook.
-At the end of 2014, BP's total proved reserves stood at over 17.5 billion oil-equivalent barrels (both developed and undeveloped).
-This equates to almost 15.5 years of reserve life at last year's average production rate.
+At the end of 2015, BP's total proved reserves stood at over 17.18 billion oil-equivalent barrels (both developed and undeveloped).
 These reserves consist of 56% more-profitable liquids (crude oil and natural gas liquids) and 44% natural gas.

 New upstream projects to drive higher profitability

 BP started production from as many as eight new upstream projects in 2012 and 2013.
 In 2014, the company brought another seven new upstream projects online.
 These projects contributed significantly to the 2.2% y-o-y growth in its underlying oil and gas production in 2014.
 Currently, the company is working on several new projects that are expected to bring online over 900 MBOED of cumulative production – net to BP – by 2020.
 These new project start-ups are not only expected to boost BP's upstream production volume but also operating margins, because it expects cash operating margin from these new projects to be twice as much of its average upstream margin as in 2011.